-For the modeling options in which girder web and flanges are modeled by separate elements, it is possible to assign different materials to web and flanges.
+For the modeling options in which girder web and flanges are modeled by separate elements, it is possible to model hybrid girders by assigning different materials to web and flanges.

 Click the drop-down list box and select A709-70 material for the web, and A709-50 material for the flanges.